 Akershus Royal Banquet Hall

-While the World Showcase doesn’t open until 11 am, those with breakfast reservations for Princess Storybook Dining breakfast can access the Norway pavilion as early as 8am.
+While the World Showcase doesn’t officially open until 11 am, those with breakfast reservations for Princess Storybook Dining breakfast can access the Norway pavilion as early as 8am.

 Those dining at Akershus will have their pictures taken with Belle before being seated for breakfast.